Press Release: RIDOT Marks Completion of Safe Routes to School Project in Barrington

 The $1.9 million project included new sidewalks, new granite curbing and curb ramps, detectable warning systems and flashing school zone speed limit signs, bike racks, and new stormwater systems along 1.2 miles of road near Barrington Middle School and nearby Primrose Hill Elementary School.
 At Barrington Middle, new sidewalk extends all the way down Middle Highway to where the street meets the East Bay Bike Path.

-The improvements are part of a collection of projects RIDOT is working on under the Safe Routes to Schools program, which already has funded similar school-focused safety improvements across Rhode Island.
-Most recently RIDOT completed Safe Routes to Schools projects for schools in Cranston, East Providence and at another school in Barrington.
+The improvements are part of a collection of projects RIDOT is working on under the Safe Routes to School program, which already has funded similar school-focused safety improvements across Rhode Island.
+Most recently RIDOT completed Safe Routes to School projects for schools in Cranston, East Providence and at another school in Barrington.
 Two other projects are active for schools in Narragansett, Smithfield and Woonsocket and another is scheduled to begin next year in Warren.
-In the past three years RIDOT has invested $12.2 million in the Safe Routes to Schools program.
+In the past three years RIDOT has invested $12.2 million in the Safe Routes to School program.

 "This project reminds us all what RIDOT is all about – making travel safe for all Rhode Islanders.
 That is especially true for our youngest and sometimes smallest travelers," RIDOT Director Peter Alviti said.
 "Again, we owe our Congressional delegation a huge thank you for supporting this national program which is fully federally funded."